 This week we're bringing you the Camino de Santiago, or St. James' Way, for St. James' Day today.
 Every turn of the wheel on this adventure brings you the discovery of medieval villages full of character and charm, sacred monuments, Romanesque masterpieces and the secrets behind the country's culinary diversity.

-Distance: Your days will consists of between 39-63 km of cycling, spread over 8 days.
+Distance: Your days will consist of between 39-63 km of cycling, spread over eight days.

 Grading: This trip is graded moderate due to the distances cycled each day.
-The route is extremely well way-marked and you will be supplied with turn by turn directions and maps.
+The route is exceptionally well way-marked, and you will be supplied with turn by turn directions and maps.

 Where is it?
 Your journey begins in the medieval capital of the Spanish Kingdom, León.
 From there, you cycle across the Castilian plains ascending the Montes de León and Cruz de Ferro, the highest point of the trip.
 Afterwards, you'll continue through the ancient wine valley of El Bierzo and then enter the Galician countryside.
 Finally, your cycling adventure ends in the spiritual city of Santiago, where you can make your way by bike to the Plaza de Obradoiro and the Cathedral of Santiago de Compostela.